ameennihad/rgwapf/README.md

 - chown bin:printq /usr/local/bin/myfilters/sp5300.filter

 Edit the file (sp5300.filter) and change the value of (printer) varibale to match the queue name created by Ricoh Unix Filter.
-Add a second queue using “smit spooler”, this will be the frontend queue, select “Add a Print Queue” then “other” and set queue parameters as follows:
+Add a second queue using “smit spooler”, this will be the frontend queue, select “**Add a Print Queue**” then “**other**” and set queue parameters as follows:

 - Queue Name: sp5300
 - Device Name: sp5300.dev